isomerpages/sndgo-corp/_initiatives/Artificial Intelligence/Singapore AI Research Week.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/sgp_ai_research_week_newfont.png">
 </div>
 <h3>About</h3>
-<p>The Singapore AI Research Week is an event packed with exciting programmes,
+<p>Singapore will be hosting the 13th <a href="https://iclr.cc/" rel="noopener nofollow" target="_blank">International Conference of Learning Representations (ICLR)</a> conference
-including expert talks, panel discussions, interactive workshops, and networking opportunities.
-The Singapore AI Research Week takes place alongside the
+from 24 April to 28 April 2025, a prestigious conference that brings together 10,000 of the top-minds in AI and Machine Learning.</p>
-<a href="https://iclr.cc/" rel="noopener nofollow" target="_blank">Thirteenth International Conference on Learning Representations (ICLR)<u> </u>
+<p>Singapore is home to universities, research institutes, start-ups, corporates,
-</a>happening from 24 April to 28 April at Singapore EXPO.</p>
+and government agencies conducting a wide range of foundational and applied AI research and development.
+The Singapore AI Research Week, held in parallel with ICLR 2025, will celebrate the vibrancy and diversity of our AI research scene.
+It will provide you with numerous opportunities to explore the latest in AI, connect with leading researchers, and discover what Singapore has to offer.</p>
-<p>Dive in to explore the latest in AI, connect with leading researchers,
+<p>Check out the expert talks, panel discussions, interactive workshops,
-and discover what Singapore has to offer in the world of innovation.</p>
+and networking opportunities that will take place across the week.</p>
 <h3>Programme</h3>
 <p>Explore the event lineup below and discover the exciting opportunities
 that await! 💫